Create diagnostic settings at scale using Azure Policies and Initiatives

 Install-Script -Name Create-AzDiagPolicy

 Run the script by using the parameters to specify where to send the logs.
-You'll be prompted to specify a subscription and resource type.
+Specify a subscription and resource type at the prompt.

 For example, to create a policy definition that sends logs to a Log Analytics workspace and an event hub, use the following command: